 How the Platinum Clubs of the World are Selected

 Platinum Clubs® of the World accept applications from Clubs around the World as well as recommendations from the Panel to appear on a Preliminary Ballot.
 This Ballot is sent out to the Panel for review in advance of the vote which takes place every two years (odd years).
 The Panel then has the opportunity to recommend additions or deletions in assembling the Final Ballot.
-Only Golf and Country Clubs are eligible for consideration for Platinum Clubs of the World status.
+Only Golf, Country and City Clubs are eligible for consideration for Platinum Clubs of the World status.

 After receiving recommendations from the Panel, Platinum Clubs® of the World distributes the Final Ballot.
 Panel Members are asked to vote for each Club on the Ballot that they have visited, considering the Platinum Clubs® of the World criteria.
 The Panel may amend their vote as many times as they wish during the 30-day voting period.